Green–Kubo relations

+where the angle brackets denote an average over an equilibrium ensemble, and $C$ is a prefactor that depends on the transport coefficient; typically, it contains the inverse temperature and the system volume (see Examples).

 One intuitive way to understand this relation is that relaxations resulting from random fluctuations in equilibrium are indistinguishable from those due to an external perturbation in linear response.

 Green-Kubo relations are important because they relate a macroscopic transport coefficient to the correlation function of a microscopic variable.
 In addition, they allow one to measure the transport coefficient without perturbing the system out of equilibrium, which has found much use in molecular dynamics simulations.

 Thermal and mechanical transport processes

 Thermodynamic systems may be prevented from relaxing to equilibrium because of the application of a field (e.g. electric or magnetic field), or because the boundaries of the system are in relative motion (shear) or maintained at different temperatures, etc. This generates two classes of nonequilibrium system: mechanical nonequilibrium systems and thermal nonequilibrium systems.